Games & Quizzes

 /ˈpresiNG/

-requiring quick or immediate action. record or other object made application of force or weight.
-To repeatedly ask someone to do something.
+(Matter, question) urgent. record or other object made application of force or weight.
+To push something against something else.